NolanHughes/nolanHughes-cli-app/README.md

 Run 'bundle install' to install dependencies.

 Go to BreweryDb.com.
 Click on the developers tab and sign up for an account.
 After you sign up you can request an api key and use it with this app.
-In 'lib/breweries_near_me.rb', make the api key that you got from BreweryDb.com the value of the key/value pair in the hash.
+In 'lib/key.rb', make the api key that you got from BreweryDb.com the value of 'ENV["API_KEY"]'.

 ## Usage